rbgvictoria/keybase_model/docs/processing-key-files.md

 </caption>

-Multiple items from the same lead could be delivered in the import CSV by separating item labels with a comma.
-For the situation in figure 18 this would be `Item 1, Item 2, Item 3`.
+Multiple items from the same lead could be delivered in the import CSV by separating item labels with a comma, e.g., `Item 1, Item 2, Item 3` for the polytomy in figure 18.
 To my knowledge nobody has ever tried this and KeyBase will not support it.
-We just send people a warning that KeyBase will treat this as a single item (which might be fine for some people).
+We will just send people a warning that KeyBase will treat this as a single item (which might be fine for some people).

 <br><hr>